timkaing/palette/README.md

 Returns a suitable color for overlaid text based on a given image's palette.
 Black or White text is determined by the `average_luminance` of the image.
 A lighter image will benefit from dark text whereas a darker will beneit from light text.
 > Utilize the generated color palette to find the optimal text color to place on top of an image.
 Using a suitable color improves user acessibility when reading the text on an image.

-For more details on best practices when working with text over images, see Nielsan Norma Group's Article [here](https://www.nngroup.com/articles/text-over-images/).
+For more details on best practices when working with text over images, see Nielsan Norman Group's Article [here](https://www.nngroup.com/articles/text-over-images/).

 ### Example(s):
 ```JavaScript